ScotDance Canada — Scottish Cultural Organization for Traditional Dance in Canada

 ScotDance Conferences provide an excellent opportunity for the exchange of knowledge and ideas amongst its membership.
 The first National ScotDance Canada Conference was held in Toronto, Ontario in October 1991.
 In 1994 a Western ScotDance Canada Conference was held in Kelowna, British Columbia and an Eastern ScotDance Canada Conference was held in Toronto, Ontario.
 The second National Conference was held in Toronto, Ontario in October 1996.
 ScotDance Canada’s National Conferences have continued to be held every other year in October: 1998 – Montreal, QC; 2000 – Halifax, NS; 2002 – Calgary, AB; 2004 – Etobicoke, ON.
 In 2006 ScotDance Canada supported and participated in the “World of Highland Dancing Conference” in Las Vegas, NV in lieu of a National Conference.
 Montreal, QC was the location of the 2008 ScotDance Canada National Conference.
 In 2010, the most recent ScotDance Canada National Conference was held in Vancouver, BC.
 In addition to the regularly scheduled National Conferences, many of the ScotDance Provincial Affiliates hold Provincial Conferences on a regular basis.

-In October 1992 a joint ScotDance/FUSTA (Federation of United States Teachers and Adjudicators of Highland Dancing) Conference was held in Las Vegas, Nevada.
+In October 1992 a joint ScotDance/FUSTA (Federation of United States Teachers and Adjudicators of Highland Dancing, now named ScotDance USA) Conference was held in Las Vegas, Nevada.
 ScotDance Canada has participated in “The World of Highland Dancing”, an International Conference, held in Las Vegas, Nevada in October 1999, 2003, 2006, 2011 and 2014.
-ScotDance Canada supported the International Highland Dancing Conference held in South Africa in 2013.
+ScotDance Canada has supported the International Highland Dancing Conferences held in South Africa in 2013 and 2018.

 The first edition of the ScotDance Canada Newsletter was issued in July 1991.
 Avril Wood, Rothesay, NB, served as the Newsletter Editor from 1991-1992 followed by Donna Jean Ostrander, Ottawa, ON, (1993-1999), Heather Jolley, Burnaby, BC, (2000-2004) and Peter Archibald, Vancouver, BC, (2005) where distribution became electronic.
 Over the next few years, the ScotDance Canada website became our primary means of communication and the Newsletter seemed to become an unnecessary tool.
 A Canadian Events List outlining dates and contacts for the majority of the competitions in Canada is compiled and issued annually by ScotDance Canada.
 Once originally distributed by mail accompanying the Newsletter, this information is now prepared by the National Competition Organizer Registrar and appears on the ScotDance Canada website.
 Newsletters are also issued in the months leading up to the annual Championship Series.
 In March 2017, the Education and Development Committee began distribution of technical e-newsletters to SDC Professional members.

 In 1992 ScotDance Canada established the “James L. Mckenzie Memorial Fund” in memory of Mr. James L. Mckenzie of Aberdeen, Scotland.
 Its purpose is to award funds in the form of a scholarship throughout Canada to deserving recipients for Highland Dancing enhancement.
 The first recipients to receive this award were announced in 1996.
-The committee was originally chaired by Donna Jean Ostrander (ON), followed by Karenanne Peck (NS),Cheryl Rafter (BC), Jennifer Stephenson (QC), Barb Murray (NB) and current committee chair, Peter Archibald (BC).
+The committee was originally chaired by Donna Jean Ostrander (ON), followed by Karenanne Peck (NS),Cheryl Rafter (BC), Jennifer Stephenson (QC), Barb Murray (NB), Peter Archibald (BC) and current committee chair Carleigh Leighton-White (ON).

 In 2003 a commemorative book entitled “Canadian Highland Dance Experience – Past, Present and Future,” edited by Deborah Wardrope (ON), was published by ScotDance Canada.
 This limited edition book details the history of Highland Dancing in Canada and also illustrates Canada’s place in the worldwide community of Highland dance.